CAE Inc.: Flight simulators

-Pilot training
+Aviation training

 CAE conducts airline pilot training and business jet pilot training in its 50 aviation training centres worldwide.

 In the United States, the firm is a supplier of initial and recurrency training for airlines such as JetBlue and non-airline based companies, including charter and cargo operators.
 In December 2001, the firm acquired Simuflite training centers in Dallas, Texas, and Morristown, New Jersey, which are now called CAE SimuFlite.
 The facility at Dallas/Fort Worth International Airport is the largest business aviation training facility in the world at 426000 sqft, with 34 simulators and approximately 450 employees.

 In February 2016, CAE Inc. acquired one of its competitors, Lockheed Martin Commercial Flight Training, formerly known as Sim-Industries.

 CAE also operates the CAE Oxford Aviation Academy, the largest ab initio flight training network in the world, with a fleet of over 220 aircraft and seven campuses worldwide, CAE Global Academy Phoenix, and Sabena Flight Academy in Belgium.

-As of February 2020, CAE also works together with Airways Aviation Academy, formerly known as ESMA in Montpellier, South of France, for training students from Oxford and Brussels.
+As of February 2020, CAE also works together with Airways Aviation Academy, formerly known as ESMA of Montpellier, France, for training students from Oxford and Brussels.

+In October 2024, CAE commenced a multi-year contract with Nav Canada to deliver initial training to some of their air traffic controllers and flight service specialists at their Montreal facility.
+This training is delivered by former Nav Canada employees as well as air traffic controllers hired from international Air navigation service providers.

 Healthcare

 In 2011, CAE purchased Medical Education Technologies Inc. (METI), a Sarasota-based company known for its patient simulator, the HPS.

-Corporate governance

-The CEO, Marc Parent, was named in this role in October 2009.
-He has more than 25 years of experience in the aerospace industry.
-Born in Montreal, Parent is a graduate of Mechanical Engineering from Montreal's École Polytechnique and attended Harvard Business School's six-week Advanced Management Program.

-In October 2008, CAE was named one of "Canada's Top 100 Employers" by Mediacorp Canada Inc., and was featured in Maclean's newsmagazine.
+In October 2023, CAE announced the sale of its Healthcare business to Chicago-based Madison Industries for an enterprise value of C$311 million, subject to customary adjustments.